openstack/openstacksdk/doc/source/user/config/configuration.rst

 You may note a few things.
-First, since `auth_url` settings are silly and embarrassingly ugly, known cloud vendor profile information is included and may be referenced by name.
+First, since `auth_url` settings are silly and embarrassingly ugly, known cloud vendor profile information is included and may be referenced by name or by base URL to the cloud in question if the cloud serves a vendor profile.
 One of the benefits of that is that `auth_url` isn't the only thing the vendor defaults contain.
 For instance, since Rackspace lists `rax:database` as the service type for trove, `openstacksdk` knows that so that you don't have to.
 In case the cloud vendor profile is not